w/k is an online journal that has set itself the task of investigating all connections between science and art (see Goals of w/k)

-In the two areas of exhibition and art history, w/k concentrates on connections between science and the visual arts, distinguishing three types of individuals:
+In the two domains of articles by artists, articles about artists and interviews, w/k focuses on the connections between science and visual arts, distinguishing three types of individuals:

-Type 2: As science-related artists – artists are always to be considered; this also applies to all comparable formulations – we designate those who base their artistic work on scientific theories/methods/results of this or that kind, but who do not conduct independent scientific research.
+Type 2: We define as science-related artists those who base their artistic work on scientific theories/methods/results, but who do not conduct their own scientific research.

-Type 3: In addition, there is cooperation between at least one scientist and at least one artist.
+Type 3: In addition, there can also be a cooperation between at least one scientist and at least one artist.

-The first target group are visual artists who, at least in certain phases of development, realize one or more of the above-mentioned science-art connections.
-They are offered three forms of contribution: the presentation of their own works, the artist interview or a text about this artist.
+The first target group is visual artists who, at least in certain phases of development, realize one or more of the above-mentioned science-art connections.
+They are offered three forms of contribution: the presentation of their own works (articles by artists), the artist interview (interviews) or texts about this artist (articles about artists).

 The second target group are scientists who investigate the connections between science and art in general and the visual arts in particular.
-In the fields of art history and art theory, they are offered a platform on which they can pursue both historical and systematic interests of this kind, drawing on all available theoretical and methodological registers.
+In these domains of interviews and art theory, they are offered a platform on which they can pursue historical as well as systematic interests of this kind and, in doing so, pull out all available theoretical and methodological registers.

 w/k consists of a German- and an English-speaking part.
 For all contributions written in German, the authors are requested to provide an English translation.
 For articles written in English, however, a German translation is not planned.